 Arnold Dahlslett is one of Norway's foremost graphic artists.
 In recent years, however, the artist has devoted more attention to painting and sculpture.
-When Dahlslett succeeds Håkon Bleken as the second of Britannia's featured artist in 2020, the audience will see more than 150 works of art.
+Dahlslett succeeded Håkon Bleken as the second of Britannia's featured artist in 2020.

-Forty commanding, pillar-like sculptures will be presented in two groups.
-These will be supported by a significant number of graphic works, which will emphasise Arnold Dahlslett's continued mastery of this genre.
+Forty commanding, pillar-like sculptures are presented in two groups.
+They are be supported by a significant number of graphic works, which emphasise Arnold Dahlslett's continued mastery of this genre.

 However, the list of works for the exhibition informs the audience that it is canvas and brush which occupies Dahlslett the most today.
 Nearly 100 paintings will be displayed across three floors of the hotel.